chatwars/chatwars-api-docs/public-exchanges.md

 ```

 ### au_digest
 _I'll buy this one and that one!
-Wait! stop outbidding your own teammates!_
+Wait!
+Stop outbidding your own teammates!_

 Every 3 minutes, a list of all active auction lots will be sent to this exchange.
 ```javascript